srivardhanvura/KaiCyberDashboard/README.md

 - **Responsive Design**: Works seamlessly across desktop, tablet, and mobile devices
 - **Data Export**: CSV export functionality for vulnerability data

+> **_NOTE:_**  **When a user opens the website for the first time, the data is ingested into IndexedDB.
+This process happens in the background while the user can continue using the website,  viewing dashboards, searching for vulnerabilities, and comparing them.
+Once the ingestion is complete, the dashboards are automatically refreshed, and the user will see the updated data.
+While the ingestion is still in progress, the user can manually refresh the dashboards to view the latest available data.**

 ## Technology Stack

 - **Frontend**: React 18 with TypeScript